Healthy Fudgy Brownies

-Mix the rest of the dry ingredients until smooth
+Fold the rest of the dry ingredients in until smooth

 This is just the chocolate glaze on top so it's entirely optional - the brownies are great with or without it!
 I recommend beginning the ganache when there's about 5 minutes left on the brownies so both can cool at the same time.

 1/2 C almond milk (any kind) + 2 1/2 tsp. butter OR 1/2 C half and half

 Heat the almond milk and butter (or half and half) in a saucepan over medium-high heat until it begins to simmer - but be careful not to let it boil

 Once simmering, turn off the heat and stir the chocolate chips and vanilla in